The orbifold cohomology of moduli of hyperelliptic curves: Future directions

 The author is grateful to Gilberto Bini, Torsten Ekedahl, Carel Faber and Barbara Fantechi, for useful discussions and help.
 The author is grateful to the anonymous referees for useful suggestions and remarks.

-This project was supported by the Wallenberg foundation, and took place at the Kungliga Tekniska H\"ogskolan and was partly supported by {\sc prin} ``Geometria delle variet\`a algebriche e dei loro spazi di moduli'', by Istituto Nazionale di Alta Matematica.
+This project was supported by the Wallenberg foundation, grant KAW 2005.0098, and took place at KTH Royal Institute of Technology.
+It was also partly supported by {\sc prin} ``Geometria delle variet\`a algebriche e dei loro spazi di moduli'', by Istituto Nazionale di Alta Matematica.